History of Easter Island

-Geologically one of the youngest inhabited territories on Earth, Easter Island, located in the mid-Pacific Ocean, was, for most of its history, one of the most isolated.
-Its inhabitants, the Rapa Nui, have endured famines, epidemics of disease ,civil war, environmental collapse, slave raids, various colonial contacts, and have seen their population crash on more than one occasion.
+Geologically one of the youngest inhabited territories on Earth, Easter Island (also called Rapa Nui), located in the mid-Pacific Ocean, was, for most of its history, one of the most isolated.
+Its inhabitants, the Rapa Nui, have endured famines, epidemics of disease, civil war, environmental collapse, slave raids, various colonial contacts, and have seen their population crash on more than one occasion.
 The ensuing cultural legacy has brought the island notoriety out of proportion to the number of its inhabitants.